Cowboys News App [Android]

 Trevon Diggs

-Diggs has already shown flashes of why the Cowboys drafted him 51st overall in the of the 2020 .
+Diggs has already shown flashes of why the Cowboys drafted him 51st overall in the second round of the .
 He hasn't recorded an interception yet but he competes relentlessly play in and play out as was evident by the play he made on D.K.
 Metcalf of the last week to prevent a touchdown.

 It'll be interesting to see how much he's learned as he faces this difficult assignment on Sunday.